Correspondence (Page 6) - from November 28th 2008

 Doug Everitt, Kirtling historian, came up with this information.

-"Mr Tongue, who preceded the eccentric Miss Parsons at Branches Park, was interested in fast cars and had a sports car 'with the handbrake on the outside', you can have a good guess what that might have been.
+"Mr Tonge, who preceded the eccentric Miss Parsons at Branches Park, was interested in fast cars and had a sports car 'with the handbrake on the outside', you can have a good guess what that might have been.
 He had the reputation of driving to Newmarket 'flat out all the way'.
 He used to have his cars serviced at the Cheveley Garage on Broomstick Corner"

-Mr. Tongue apparently made his money in shipping, and moved to Cheveley after leaving Branches Park.
+Mr. Tonge apparently made his money in shipping, and moved to Cheveley after leaving Branches Park.
 It may be that the car trials were held on the long approach drive to the house at Branches Park.

 More information on this subject would be appreciated. (webmaster)